 At Geo Targetly, one of our core services is to offer clients geo-based redirection.
 In most cases, our clients always ask the question ‘How is geo redirecting going to affect my geolocation SEO?’

-It is nearing 2019 now and most articles on the web regarding this topic are outdated.
-Google evolves, Google is getting smarter, Google likes personalization because geo personalization Is a key factor is increasing conversion rate and user experience.
+A good mindset to have when tackling SEO from any perspective is 'Google evolves, Google is getting smarter, Google likes personalization because geo personalization Is a key factor is increasing conversion rate and user experience'.
+And the same holds true for geo based redirection.

 In this article, we will discuss in detail how Google treats geo location based redirection and the guidelines you can follow to ensure minimal impacts on your SEO.
 Why do global and multi-national companies do geo based redirection?